Crispy Roasted Pork Hock (Schweinshaxe): German Pork Knuckle Recipe

 - One could cook the pork hocks in a slow cooker.
 Just be careful to only cook until just tender, or they will fall apart.

-- You can use hot chicken broth or chicken stock instead of water.
+- You can use hot chicken broth instead of water to cook the hocks.

-- If desired, add bay leaves, caraway seeds, juniper berries, garlic cloves or fresh herbs to the cooking liquid.
-These are personal favourites to try.
+- If desired add juniper berries, garlic cloves or fresh herbs to the cooking liquid.

 - If you're having trouble getting German pork knuckle, try going to Asian butchers.
 As well, asking for pork ham hocks or telling them you want to make crispy pork knuckle may get you the right cut.